robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-26 15:08:01 UTC
+**Last Updated:** 2025-12-26 15:39:19 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
 **Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
-**Technical Note:** The image indicates a maintenance status with a gray background and red text, showing the message \
+**Technical Note:** The status image indicates a maintenance message with a timestamp of 15:39 UTC, and the background is gray with red text, signaling that the webcam feed is temporarily unavailable.

+**Blog Summary:** Our panda cam is currently under maintenance and will be back online soon.
+Thanks for your patience—stay tuned for adorable panda moments!

 ---